 - Total Shoulder Replacement Surgery

 Whether you are considering a joint replacement or are in need of a joint revision to improve an existing artificial implant, our specialty-trained doctors at Northwest Orthopaedic Specialists are recognized leaders in joint replacement and joint revision.
 Our joint preservation surgeons, Dr. Anderson, Dr. Ellingsen, Dr. Kody, Dr. Lynch, Dr. McDonald, Dr. Mulawka, Dr. Olson, Dr. Reichard, and Dr. Wallace, have the expertise and experience to help you select the treatment that is most appropriate for your specific problem and to optimize your recovery.
 Prior to your consultation, new patients will be asked to complete forms, which include medical history, demographic, and insurance information.
 This information, along with any current diagnostic imaging (X-ray, CT, MRI), will be utilized by your doctors to help with your diagnosis and treatment plan.

 Why Choose Northwest Orthopaedic Specialists?

-Once you have scheduled your appointment with one of our specialty-trained doctors, please use the links below to obtain our new patient forms and browse through our tips and suggestions on preparing for your appointment.
+Once you have scheduled your appointment, please use the link below to obtain our new patient forms and browse through our tips and preparation suggestions for your appointment.